yuchdev/BookScrapper/README.md

 Output:

-1. books.csv, in the same directory, with the scraped book details
+1. `books.csv`, in the same directory, with the scraped book details.
+This is the main goal of the BookScraper module.
-2. failed_books.csv, in the same directory, with the URLs that failed to be scraped as books
+2. `failed_books.csv`, in the same directory, with the URLs that failed to be scraped as books.
+This `failed_books.csv` allows the user to manually investigate the issues.

-This failed_books.csv allows the user to manually investigate the issues.
-At a later iteration, there may be a way to scrape this file (or another one) to add to books.csv, thereby covering false-negative and amended source URL scenarios.
+3. `other_links.csv`, in the same directory, which contains the URLs of sites that are not supported or that are not of book details

 Syntax:
 `python scrape_existing_books.py -f <urls.csv>`